-Prevailed against a challenging year, GSB Group Berhad took the necessary measures to strengthen our position in the ever evolving storage media content industry.
-In our continue effort to enhance the shareholder's value, we have put in place several initiatives that will enable us to capitalize on various new and diversified revenue streams for future growth.
+Overcoming the challenges in the past year, GSB Group Berhad took the initiative to streamline our business in order to have a better position in the storage media content industry that evolves over time.
+We have put in place several necessary measures that will enable us to capture the new and diversified revenue streams for future growth.
+This is our continue effort to enhance the shareholder's value.

-On behalf of the Board of Directors, I am pleased to present the Annual Report for GSB Group Berhad ("GSB Group" or "the Group") for the financial year ended 31 March 2008.
+On behalf of the Board of Directors, I am pleased to present the Annual Report for GSB Group Berhad ("GSB Group" or "the Group") for the financial year ended 31 March 2009.